mwojnars/hypertag/docs/index.md

 ### "Body" attribute

-One more crucial element of the hypertag syntax is the _body attribute_.
+One more crucial element of the hypertag syntax is the **body attribute**.
-Imagine that in the example above, we wanted to add another column containing formatted (rich-text) information about a car model: funny quotes, pictures etc.
+Imagine that in the example above, we wanted to add another column containing formatted (rich-text) information about a car model: pictures, funny quotes etc.
-Passing it as a regular attribute is inconvenient, as we would have to somehow encode the entire HTML structure of the description: paragraphs, styles, images.
+Passing this as a regular attribute is inconvenient, as we would have to somehow encode the entire HTML structure of the description: paragraphs, styles, images.
 Instead, we can add a _body attribute_ (@) to the hypertag definition: